nicolas1998v/transport/README.md

 - `direction`: Direction of travel.
 - `error_seconds`: Prediction error in seconds.
 - `time_to_station`: Time to station in seconds.
-- `current_location`: Text description of the train’s location.
+- `current_location`: Text description of the train's location.
 - `initial_prediction_timestamp`: timestamp of the initial prediction
 - `any_prediction_timestamp`: timestamp of any prediction
 - ...and other relevant fields.